gushogg-blake/svelte-view-engine/readme.md

 `type`: File extension (defaults to `"html"`).
 It's recommended to use a different extension for pages and components, so that svelte-view-engine doesn't unnecessarily build non-page components it finds in the pages directory (e.g. .html for pages and .svelte for other components).

-`build`: Find all pages (files of `type` in `dir`) and build them on startup.
+`build`: Find all pages (files of `type` in `dir`) and rebuild them on startup.
 Defaults to `false`.
 This avoids waiting for the build the first time you request each page.

 `init`: Find all pages (files of `type` in `dir`) and initialise them on startup.
 Defaults to `false`.
 This is for when the pages are already built (compiled into json files).